jbodah/worth_reading/README.md

 [Ruby concurrency: in praise of condition variables](https://vaneyckt.io/posts/ruby_concurrency_in_praise_of_condition_variables/) - Condition variables are an important low-level concurrency feature.
 This post describes how they work and why/how to use them

+[Jepsen](https://aphyr.com/tags/jepsen) - A series of posts where the author runs detailed experiments causing network partitions in real databases using custom scripts to measure data loss and consistency anomalies under various configurations

 ## Sites

 [Relearn CSS Layout](https://every-layout.dev/) - Provides a thorough summary of all of the major pure CSS layouts.
 It's a refreshing callback to the simplicity and power of CSS when it is done right